What is Pitch Recognition Softball Part 1

 Pitch recognition is not as well understood or as frequently coached as swing mechanics.
 Therefore, pitch recognition is not only an important aspect of hitting but also is a way to gain competitive advantage by improving a part of hitting that your competition (including the guy next to you on the bench) is not.
 In this article I clarify what pitch recognition is along with why it is important.
 In a companion article I will get into when, where, and how to train pitch recognition.

-What is Pitch Recognition?
-(It’s probably more complicated than you think)
+It's probably more complicated than you think

 It helps clarify what pitch recognition is by considering what it is not.
 Pitch recognition is not vision.
 Obviously, good vision is valuable for hitting and many major league hitters have 15/20 vision or better.
 But not all good hitters have superior vision, and not all hitters with superior vision are good hitters.
 In addition, while vision is correctable, it is not particularly trainable.
 On the other hand, visual skills such as convergence and divergence are trainable with a variety of devices and computer/smartphone apps (for example, Slow the Game Down and Visual Edge).